slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 #### Further reading: Verification in a GitHub  workflow

 Add a job to your workflow and verify its provenance in the workflow.
 You can install the slsa-verifier via its [GitHub Action](https://github.com/slsa-framework/slsa-verifier/blob/main/actions/installer/README.md).

+Read about the limitation of the current implementation of the generators [here](https://github.com/slsa-framework/slsa-github-generator/issues/1868).